It is always easier to complete a short assessment form for quick feedback.

 - Processing time: Department of Home Affairs normally updates the average processing time of visa applications.
 Please click hereto have a quick look.

 - Government fees and charges: Please refer to the Department of Home Affairs website to calculate your application charges as they change every year.
-Please bear in mind that the assessment of your credentials ad nomination fees are also part of the overall costs.

 - Professional fees: There is no set fee for lawyers or migration agents.
 They may charge you hourly or a lump sum.
 It also depends on the number of applicants and whether they need to have their skills assessed or not.
 The best way is to contact lawyers or migration agents individually and ask for a detailed information.